 Simply put, Maven is a command-line tool for building and managing any Java-based project.

 The Maven Project provides a simple ZIP file containing a precompiled version of Maven for our convenience.
 There is no installer.
 It’s up to us to set up our prerequisites and environment to run Maven.

-The installation of Apache Maven is a simple process of extracting the archive followed by configuring the maven such that the mvn executable is available in the OS classpath.
+The installation of Apache Maven is a simple process of extracting the archive followed by configuring Maven such that the mvn executable is available in the OS classpath.

 2. Installing Maven on Windows

-To install Maven on windows, we head over to the Apache Maven site to download the latest version and select the Maven zip file, for example, apache-maven-3.3.9-bin.zip.
+To install Maven on Windows, we head over to the Apache Maven site to download the latest version and select the Maven zip file, for example, apache-maven-3.8.4-bin.zip.

 2.1.
 Adding Maven to the Environment Path

-We add both M2_HOME and MAVEN_HOME variables to the Windows environment using system properties and point it to our Maven folder.
+We add both M2_HOME and MAVEN_HOME variables to the Windows environment using system properties and point them to our Maven folder.

 To verify it, we run:

-in the command prompt.
-It should display the Maven version, the java version, and the operating system information.
-That's it.
-We've set up Maven on our Windows system.
+The command above should display the Maven version, the Java version, and the operating system information.
+That’s it.
+We’ve set up Maven on our Windows system.

 3. Installing Maven on Linux

-To install Maven on the Linux operating system, we download the latest version from the Apache Maven site and select the Maven binary tar.gz file, for example, apache-maven-3.3.9-bin.tar.gz.
+To install Maven on the Linux operating system, we download the latest version from the Apache Maven site and select the Maven binary tar.gz file, for example, apache-maven-3.8.4-bin.tar.gz.

 Then, we extract the archive to our Maven location:

 3.1.
 Adding Maven to the Environment Path

 export MAVEN_OPTS=-Xms256m -Xmx512m

 Finally, we can verify if Maven has been added:

 $ mvn -version